 Volunteer and Visitor Lab Use

-- The individual does not displace regular employees and works under close supervision.
+- That the individual does not displace regular employees, but works under close supervision

-- NU doesn't derive immediate advantages from the activities of the individual.
+- That the employer does not derive immediate advantages from the activities of the individual

-- The individual is not necessarily entitled to a job at the end of the training period.
+- That the individual is not necessarily entitled to a job at the end of the training period, and

-- NU and the individual understand that the individual is not entitled to wages for the time spent training.
+- That the employer and the individual understand that the individual is not entitled to wages for the time spent training

 The agreement covers situations in which persons who are not formally associated with the University visit Northwestern laboratories and/or participate in activities there.
 Volunteers and visitors are defined as persons who have no formal affiliation with the University such as formal faculty, staff, research, or visiting scholar appointments or who are not enrolled in a formal degree or non-degree program sponsored by the University.
 Non-degree programs include the National High School Institute, the Center for Talent Development and the College Preparatory Program.

 The agreement form must be completed before a volunteer or visitor has access to laboratory facilities and equipment.
 Department should retain the original and fax one copy to the Office of Risk Management at 847-467-7475.

 Lab Injury ProtocolHang this up in your lab for a quick reference guide on what to do if someone gets injured.

 - Chicago Campus Labs (pdf)